fboschetty/MagmaPEC/docs/source/index.rst

 About
 -----
-MagmaPEC is a python based tool set for calculating post-entrapment crystallisation extents for olivine-hosted melt inclusions.
+MagmaPEC is a python based tool set for calculating post-entrapment crystallisation extents for olivine-hosted melt inclusions and includes error propagation of various parameters through a Monte-Carlo simulation.

 Installation
 ------------